-A patent holder has full right to generate some revenue from his asset by either discovering the damages, or licensing the available products.
+A patent holder has full right to generate some revenue from his asset by either discovering the damages or licensing the available products.
 It is not possible for a Patent holder to complete all the steps required for patent monetization alone.
 A certified lawyer or a technical expert is required for the process to run its course smoothly.

 As profound a process patent monetization is, it is evident that it will require a considerable amount of patience and monetary investment.

-Direct Sell: Direct selling requires the patent holder to directly reach out to potential buyers without the involvement of patent brokers.
+Direct selling requires the patent holder to directly reach out to potential buyers without the involvement of patent brokers.
 Once the patent is sold, all the patent rights will get transferred to the new patent holder.

-Broker: A broker is a middleman who markets the invention by bridging the gap between the buyer and the seller.
+A broker is a middleman who markets the invention by bridging the gap between the buyer and the seller.
 Brokers use a patent brokerage business model.
 This model requires them to make cold calls, represent portfolios, keep a tracker for potential buyers and licensees, and contact them, popularly via emails and telephone.

 A license is an agreement between two parties that allows the patent owner to transfer interest in a patent to a licensee, who can benefit from and enforce the intellectual property rights.
-The licensor gives up the right to the intellectual property, usually for a certain period.
+The licensor gives up the right to intellectual property, usually for a certain period.
 During this time, the licensee can make or sell the invention or design.

-Types of Licensing in Patent monetization:
+Types of Patent Licensing

 · Soft licensing: Soft licensing refers to an agreement signed between a patent owner and a licensee which allows the patent owner to transfer interest in a patent to the licensee for a limited period of time, which he can use to attain profits for the given period.